sabifo4/Tutorial_MCMCtree/01_PC/02_MCMCtree/README.md

 done
 ```

 Now, we will use the same approach we used to generate the pipelines to run `CODEML`.
 In this case, however, the bash scripts have been modified accordingly.
-You will find them in the [`scripts` directory](scripts), from where you will copy them onto the [`main/scripts`](../../main/scripts/) directory.
+You will find them in the [`scripts` directory](scripts), from where you will copy them onto the `main/scripts` directory that you will have alreay generated.

 ```sh
 # Run from the `01_PC/02_MCMCtree/scripts`